 Developing Applications with Enterprise Library

-Enterprise Library can be useful in a variety of situations; the following are some examples:
+Enterprise Library can be useful in a variety of situations, including the following:

-- Enterprise Library provides sufficient functionality to support many common scenarios that enterprise-level applications must address.
+- Enterprise Library provides enough functionality to support many common scenarios that enterprise-level applications must address.

 - Enterprise Library can serve as the basis for a custom library.
 You can take advantage of the extensibility points incorporated in each application block and extend the application block by supplying new providers.
 You can also modify the source code for the existing application blocks to incorporate new functionality.
 You can develop extensions for existing application blocks and new application blocks yourself, or you can use extensions and application blocks developed by others.
 Finally, you can add new application blocks to Enterprise Library.

 - Enterprise Library is designed so that its application blocks can function independently of each other.
 You have to add only the application blocks that your application will use; you do not have to add the entire library.